brinkflew/crypto-trade/README.md

 - `binance_api_secret` - Binance secret key generated in the Binance account setup stage.
 - `binance_tld` - `com` or `us`, depending on your region.
 Default is `com`.
 Use `us` if the bot is hosted on the American continent.
 - `bridge_coin_symbol` - Your bridge currency of choice.
 Notice that different bridges will allow different sets of supported coins.
 For example, there may be a Binance particular-coin/USDT pair but no particular-coin/BUSD pair.
 - `current_coin_symbol` - This is your starting coin of choice.
 This should be one of the coins from your supported coin list.
-If you want to start from your bridge currency, leave this field empty - the bot will select a random coin from your supported coin list and buy it.
+If you want to start from your bridge currency, leave this field empty, the bot will select a random coin from your supported coin list and buy it.
+- `balance_coin_symbol` - This coin will be used when printing out the status of your balance.
+It does not need to be in the coin list as it is used for display purposes only.
 - `coins_list` - The list of coins your are willing to trade, the bot will detect existing pairs by itself.
 - `scout_retention_time` - Controls how many hours of scouting values are kept in the database.
 After the amount of time specified has passed, the information will be deleted.
 - `use_margin` - `yes` to use scout_margin, `no` to use scout_multiplier.